Everything You Need To Know About Exposed Aggregate Concrete Driveways

 Cleaning An Exposed Concrete Driveway

 It is the most simple and time-used technique since it will not need the use of any chemical substances or special equipment.
 One only needs to wash away the small layer of mortar on the surface which is covering the aggregate by using a hose to spray it with water and using a broom to scrub it all until the aggregate can be revealed to the depth wanted.
 But your timing when the process starts is highly important, and so this technique is sometimes more suited for aggregate driveways which are small.
 The method must start once the surface mortar can be washed off but not to overexpose or removing any of the aggregates.
-It’s possible to test this by slowly brushing away the cement on the surface from a little space by using a stiff nylon-bristle brush.
+It’s possible to test this by slowly brushing away the cement on the surface from a little space by using a stiff nylon-bristled brush.

 So how about utilizing a surface retarder substance?
 Nowadays, many contractors create an exposed aggregate concrete driveway by using a chemical surface retarding substance on the concrete surface right after the placing and finishing of the concrete.
 The retarder slows down the drying and allows them the flexibility to remove the cement paste up to 24 hours or even more, then followed by scrubs and washing with water.
 Such a situation is very applicable for big aggregate driveways and also in hot climates.